 - Add crushed peanuts, red pepper flakes, sliced scallions, and sesame seeds to customize your dish.

 How do you keep orange chicken fresh?

-- Store them in the fridge for up to 3 days in an airtight jar.
+- Store them in the fridge for up to 3 days in an airtight container.
 Keep in mind that the meat may get somewhat wet and less crunchy in the fridge.

 - You can alternatively prepare the chicken and sauce separately and freeze them for up to 3 months.
 When ready to serve, thaw and mix.

 - Use chicken thighs for the most remarkable results since they are more tender.

 - For a healthy alternative, you could even use chicken breast.

 - Don’t leave off the orange zest; it gives the meal a lovely scent.